python/cpython/Doc/library/test.rst

    *module*.

-   The *name_of_module* argument can specify (as a string or tuple thereof) what module(s) an API could be defined in in order to be detected as a public API.
+   The *name_of_module* argument can specify (as a string or tuple thereof) what module(s) an API could be defined in order to be detected as a public API.
 One case for this is when *module* imports part of its public API from other modules, possibly a C backend (like ``csv`` and its ``_csv``).